A Feminist Close Reading

 She also seems to be performing Roosevelt’s notion of redemptive wilderness survival that was revered by readers of the day, proving to them that women can represent and perhaps access accompanying mainstream ideas of physical and social mobility.
 And, by explicitly referring to this experience as a performance, Seton-Thompson also seems to have a somewhat tongue-in-cheek attitude about the mainstream roles that she adopts.
-Rather than just imitating “the masculinist literature of wilderness adventure stories” (Grace xxxviii), she asks us to see this literature, and its gendered ideals, as a performance that is open to ongoing reinterpretation.
+Rather than just imitating “the masculinist literature of wilderness adventure stories” (Grace xxxviii), she asks us to see this literature of gendered ideals as a performance that is open to ongoing reembodiment and reinterpretation.

 Reflection Questions for A Woman Tenderfoot

 - How do you think an average middle-class Canadian female reader, at the time of A Woman Tenderfoot’s publication, might have reacted to Seton-Thompson’s advice to be “vulgarly robust?”
 (22).
 How might these reactions reflect on the gender roles and social expectations for women at the time?
 Can you relate your discussion to Seton-Thompson’s use of the term “tenderfoot”?
-How and why does she use this term exactly?
+What types of historical connotations might this term have?
+How and why does she use it?